ErpNetDocs/info/legal/platform-terms-of-use.md

 #### 5.2.1.
 Acceptance of Terms

 Resellers will perform certain functions associated with the purchase, activation, support and management of Cloud Services.
 Each Customer must accept this Agreement to order Cloud Services from Resellers.
-If ERP.net updates the Cloud Services, then Customer must accept the new Cloud Services at or before renewal of their Agreement Term.
+If ERP.net updates the Cloud Services, then Customer must accept the new Cloud Services.
 If Customer does not accept the terms of the Cloud Services, Resellers shall be liable to ERP.net for any costs and damages incurred by ERP.net as a result of such failure.

 #### 5.2.2.
-Buying thru a Reseller
+Buying through a Reseller

 Every Customer who buys a Cloud Service through Resellers should verify whether they are part of the official lists of licensed Resellers located on the Reseller web page.
 ERP.net is not liable for any damages caused to the Customer by unregistered Reseller.